robert-zaremba/robert-zaremba.github.io/2022/10/26/regenerative_metaverse.rst

 .. image:: https://joegardener.com/wp-content/uploads/2022/08/The-Regenerative-Garden-Photo-Credit-Stephanie-Rose-21-708X466-1.jpg
 	:align: center

 What is the metaverse?
 We are hearing about it a lot.
 For the sake of this talk, metaverse is a virtual place where we live, work and play.
 It's an Infinite Garden.
-Can a meteverse create a sustainable place to live work and play?
+Can a metaverse create a sustainable place to live work and play?
 Certainly yes if we apply regenerative approach.
 How to assure that a value is not extracted from the users (as in web2.0), but given to the users and the ecosystems?

 .. more::